Do Karate Punches and Strikes

 Straight Karate Punch

 While uppercut and hooking motions are often used in karate punches, you will depend mostly on a straight speedy lunge punch and a powerful reverse punch.
 In the straight karate punch, strike the target with the first two knuckles of fist.
 To do the Straight punch simply follow:

-- 1Start from the natural ready stance.Extend your left hand in front of your body, and palm down.Advertisement
+- 1Extend your left hand in front of your body, and palm down.Start from the natural ready stance.Advertisement

 - 2Place your right fist just above your hip with the palm of your fist facing upwards.Advertisement